microsoft/DirectML/DxDispatch/README.md

 # System Requirements

-DxDispatch is currently only available for Windows 10, but support for WSL is planned.
+DxDispatch is currently only available for Windows 10/11, but support for WSL may be added in the future.
 DxDispatch depends on the [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/announcing-dx12agility/), which is only available on Version 1909+.

 - A DirectX 12 capable hardware device.
 - Windows 10 November 2019 Update (Version 1909; Build 18363) or newer.